ThomasWinn/GovernMint/README.md

 Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

 * Library or service name: description of use
+* Chart JS - summary graphs
+* Google Maps API - geolocation features
+* UIkit and VUIKit - Styling
 * ...

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**
+* Lots of links are scattered throughout the code base to indicate credit or inspiration to where we got out logic.
 ...